FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement.md

 Speaker arrangements can be used to fit the format of a virtual room to match the actual speaker system being used to diffuse the mix in a real room.
 Channel-based speaker configurations are used to define a multi-channel source arrangement, a room speaker source arrangement, and can also be used in the transcoding phase of sound fields.

-The golden rule when working with multi-channel based audio is to ensure to have the appropriate format, speaker arrangement, and channel routing throughout, otherwise the virtual space will not map correctly into a physical space.
+The golden rule when working with multi-channels based audio is to ensure to have the appropriate format, speaker arrangement, and channel routing throughout, otherwise the virtual space will not map correctly into a physical space.

 !> *Pay attention to arrangements and channel routing, they are the key!*